-In the summer of 2011 the Wedgwood Community Council coordinated the creation of The Gathering Place at the Hunter Tree Farm.
+While best known for its annual Christmas tree sales lot in December, the Hunter Tree Farm property at 7744 35th Ave NE in Wedgwood, is open to the community for year-round use.
+In the summer of 2011 Wedgwood neighborhood activists coordinated the creation of The Gathering Place at the Hunter Tree Farm.
 The project was guided by the Pomegranate Center in Issaquah, and was made possible by a grant from Green Mountain, parent corporation of Tully’s Coffee.

 Milenko Matanovic is the founder of the Pomegranate Center in Issaquah, so named because he believes that art should be like a seed which is planted and grows into something wonderful and unexpected.
 As a young man in his native city of Ljubljana, Slovenia, bordering the northeastern edge of Italy, Milenko already felt that keeping art in museums was restraining art too much.
 Milenko wanted to see art brought out in public where people could interact and benefit from it.
 He began to be concerned with how art could be brought in to influence good design in the built environment: how can buildings and their surrounding areas be enhanced by artistic design principles?

 Of particular concern to Milenko is to always bring elements of nature into design, because the sun, rain, wind, animals, and plants give people pleasure, feelings of peace, oasis and connection to the earth.
 Another of Milenko’s primary emphases is “sustainability” which includes use of reclaimed or recycled materials, such as old wood, concrete blocks or rubber.
 In the Pomegranate Center’s projects Milenko wants to live out the concepts of sustainability that we should be environmentally responsible by not wasting anything which can be reused, and that we don’t have to have a lot of “stuff” to be happy.